aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 * Go to your EC2 instance:

-		# create key and certificate for your device and active the device
+		# create key and certificate for your device and activate the device
 		aws iot create-keys-and-certificate --set-as-active \
 		  --public-key-outfile $THING_NAME.public.key \
 		  --private-key-outfile $THING_NAME.private.key \